 Blazing Star (Liatris spicata)

-Top Pollinator-Friendly Plants for Your Naturalistic Spring Garden
+Top Pollinator Friendly Plants for Your Naturalistic Spring Garden

 Why Naturalistic Gardens Are So Popular + How Color Matters

 Yes!
-Homemade repellents using eggs, garlic, and hot sauce can be effective.
-Simply spray your plants with the mixture, especially after rain, to help deter deer without harming the environment.
+You can make your own with eggs, garlic and hot sauce.
+Just spray on your plants after rain to deter deer without harming the environment.